-Admission to the Third-Year Certificate of Achievement in Teacher Preparation-Elementary Program.
-To be eligible for admission to the Third-Year Program in Teacher Preparation-Elementary, applicants must meet all of the following requirements:
+Third-Year Certificate of Achievement in Teacher Preparation-Elementary.
+To eligible for admission to the Third-Year Program in Teacher Preparation-Elementary, applicants must meet all of the following requirements:

-- 1. Earned an associate degree in Teacher Preparation or equivalent. - 2.
-Cumulative GPA of at least 2.75 for regular admission. - 3.
+☐ Earned an associate degree in Teacher Preparation or equivalent.

+Cumulative GPA of at least 2.75 for regular admission.

 A score of at least 20 on the entrance essay with no individual score below a three.